Ravenneo/CO2-sensor/README.md

 # CO2-sensor

 **Important.**

-I am facing some issues with the script and the Arduino Leonardo.
-Be aware with the serial interface as in the Leonardo USB is manage by same chip.  __I do not recomend use the program in **Leonardo** for now.__
+If you have a Leonardo board, be aware with the serial interface as in the Leonardo USB is manage by same chip.

+__Do not use the program in **Leonardo** with out change serial lines!.__

+The script and the Libraries work fine on the Arduino UNO.

 **Lab CO2 Sensor**